godofdoubt/N-Body-Solar-System-Simulation/README.md

 Despite these simplifications, the simulation serves as a useful tool for understanding and visualizing the fundamental principles of classical gravitational mechanics.

+Special Thanks to
+Dot Physics Youtube Channel , Gemini 2.5 and Claude 3.7 .